runicscribe/worldbuilding-docs/dae-machina/world/magic/disciplines/shapeshifting.md

 ## Shapeshifter Bloodlines

-Because the shifted form of a shapeshifter is effectively a magical construct, if a **shifted shapeshifter** mates with an animal that shares their form, there is a relatively high chance that the offspring will be an Arcane Savant with some form of shapeshifting talent.
-This is much more likely if the shapeshifter is using natural shapeshifting abilities from a magical bloodline.
+Shapeshifting is an intensely magical process, and the children of shapeshifters may be gifted with magical abilities:
+- **Natural shapeshifters** are any beings (animal or human) that have the inherent ability to take another form.
+Before the 'fae became common, they were most often the offspring of arcane shapeshifters, but in modern times the majority of Natural Shapeshifters are the progeny of 'fae.
+While arcane shapeshifters can generally take multiple forms, natural shapeshifters are usually limited to two forms, based on the true form of each of their parents

-- Direbeasts are animals with a human level of intelligence.
+- **Direbeasts** are animals with a human level of intelligence.
 They are the progeny of animal shapeshifters (most often fae), but do not have the ability to shapeshift.
 While they have a human level of intelligence, they are limited to animal means of communication, which means that they can have difficulty communicating with non-fae Ael.
-- Natural shapeshifters are any beings (animal or human) that have the inherent ability to take another form.
-Before the 'fae became common, they were most often the offspring of arcane shapeshifters, but in modern times, the majority of Natural Shapeshifters are the progeny of 'fae.
-While arcane shapeshifters can generally take multiple forms, natural shapeshifters are usually limited to two forms, based on the true form of each of their parents

-The probability of certain results for such pairings are described in the following table:
+Natural shapeshifters are most common when concieved while their parent is not in their natural form.
+If one or more of the parents are a natural shapeshifter, children with the ability to shapeshift are even more likely.
+The most dramatic example of this phenomena is the Æl’fae, who have become a lineage of natural shapeshifters over the course of several centuries.
+Note that the probabilities shown below are approximate, and based on qualitative observations on a relatively small sample size.
+Reality is more complex.

 |                      | Natural Shapeshifter                            | Arcane Shapeshifter                         | Direbeast                                       | Natural Animal                              |
 |----------------------|-------------------------------------------------|---------------------------------------------|-------------------------------------------------|---------------------------------------------|